samanshk/btc_stats_app/README.md

-# btc_stats
+# Bitcoin Status

-A new Flutter project.
+## Technology used : Flutter, APIs

-An app showing price and other statistics of bitcoin and conversion of btc in other currencies.
+An Android Application which is used to show prices and other information of bitcoin.
+This application also used to convert bitcoin values into other currencies.

+User can get information about current bitcoin prices realtime according to market.
+It is user friendly application

+For contributing,
+- Fork this repository
+- Clone it from your github
+- Make Changes
+- Open pull request